anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 They are also included in the "rdapConformance" array member of each response that relies on the extension, so that clients can determine the extensions being used by the server for that response.
-The "/help" response returns an "rdapConformance" member containing the identifiers for all extensions used by the server.
+The "/help" query returns a response with an "rdapConformance" member containing the identifiers for all extensions used by the server.